miser

 ((σ.s M) s) = M as-is.

-Also, if s does not occur in M, ((σ.s M) N) = M for any definite ob, N.
+Also, if s does not occur in M, ((σ.s M) N) = M regardless of definite ob, N.

 In some situations, the s in M can be though of as a variable, although there are no variables, as such, in oMiser applicative scripts.
-What (σ.s M) accmplishes is to effectively make s “variable” in M by abstracting it away, establishing a script that will substitute any ob for the occurrences of
+What (σ.s M) accomplishes is to effectively make s “variable” in M by abstracting it away, establishing a script that will substitute any ob for the occurrences of s in M.

-This is distinct from how variables are considered in conventional programming languages and especially in mathematics.
+This is distinct from how variables are considered in conventional programming languages and in mathematics.

 The script for σ, applied to an operand ob, x, derives a new script that will abstract x from any given next operand.
 In the oMiser implementation of σ, operand x can be any ob, although usual practice is to use lindies (literal symbols) in the handy form σ.x.
 The operation comes down to matching patterns and rewriting obs to a new form that satisfies the definition of (σ.s M).